Independent coordination for medical treatment in Thailand

 Also known as: Ovarian Cyst Surgery · Ovarian Cystectomy · Oophorectomy

 Ovarian cyst removal is surgery that takes out a cyst, a fluid-filled sac, from on or within an ovary.
 Wherever it is safe, the surgeon removes only the cyst and leaves the ovary in place, an approach called a cystectomy, so hormonal balance and fertility are kept1,2.
 It treats cysts that are large, persistent, growing, or complex on a scan, and the removed tissue goes to a lab to confirm what it is.
-Most cases are laparoscopic, about 1 to 2 hours under general anaesthesia, with one to two nights in hospital.
+Most cases are laparoscopic, about 1 to 2 hours under general anaesthesia, and our partner hospital builds three nights in hospital into its package.

 Many cysts are harmless and clear on their own, so surgery is suggested only once a repeat scan and your symptoms show it is genuinely needed.
 The right plan depends on the cyst and on what matters to you about future pregnancy, and your surgeon settles that with you.